kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 * There will be a corresponding message in kube-apiserver logs.
 * By checking the kube-apiserver flags.
+* By checking the metrics emitted by the kube-apiserver.

 ###### How can someone using this feature know that it is working for their instance?